 Due to a trademark conflict, the creative writing conference at Butte College has changed its name to WordSpring.
 But don’t worry; other than our title and motif, we are still the same inspiring, quality, north-state creative writing event that you have come to love.
 Our team is hard at work arranging an exciting lineup of presenters that will fire up your imagination as we spring into this new year with a new name.

-We are in the process of updating our website and materials to reflect the change in our name, and some discrepancies remain.
+We are in the process of updating our website and materials to reflect both the change in our name, and WordSpring 2015 presenters and information.
 We appreciate your patience in this transition.

 Join the WordSpring Newsletter.

 Who We Are: WordSpring is a creative writing conference at Butte College, whose mission is to strengthen the community of writers both at the college and in the surrounding region.
 WordSpring seeks to provide a comfortable setting for new and seasoned writers to gather together to sharpen their writing skills, network with other writers, be inspired, and simply celebrate their love of the written word.

 Fiction writers, poets, essayists and playwrights will find mentors and workshops to inspire their writing at the fourth annual WordSpring creative writing conference.
 The one-day event will take place at Butte College in the Learning Resource Center this April.
 Workshops in poetry, fiction, and other creative genres will be open to the public as well as to the Butte College community of faculty, staff, and students.